RTP2023 Metropolitan Planning | MAG

 While the mainly rural transportation system had been over-taxed and unable to sustain such rapid growth, early in the last decade, the state and county invested nearly $4 billion in highway and rail projects, making a significant impact towards easing congestion and creating better connectivity.

-Growth, based off of state population, household, and employment projections, dictates where expansion of the regional transportation system needs to occur.
+Growth, based on state population, household, and employment projections, dictates where the regional transportation system needs to expand.

 Utah County has the highest population growth rate in the Wasatch Front Region...

-Land use and demand both dictate where transportation projects are needed...
+Land use and travel demand both dictate where transportation projects are needed.........

 Article Tags: rtp2023, rtp, metropolitan, planning